Cambridge Computer Advert - November 1987

 Martin Banks, frequent contributor to Personal Computer World, offered an analysis of Clive Sinclair: "The thing that strikes me about Sir Clive is that he can actually see far too clearly, far too far into the future.
 And he's dead right.
 Disk technology is getting horrifyingly anachronistic ... but it's going to be around for years and years because there are so many people using it.
 He's absolutely right, but it wouldn't surprise me if it takes until the turn of the century for him to be proved right".
 Given the normal track record of technological future-gazing, being only five or so years out was remarkably prescient.

-Sinclair often had a spookily-accurate grasp of the future, but he didn't always get it right, for instance when he claimed in an interview for Practical Computing's July 1982 edition that the ill-fated Sinclair Microdrive was "miles ahead of what anyone else is doing" shortly before the 3.5" floppy cornered the market, and his dream that expert systems - now generally re-branded as Artificial Intelligence - would replace doctors and schools because computers "will teach better than human beings because they can be so patient and so individually attuned" is also still some way off, although certainly not ruled out.
+Whilst Sinclair often had a spookily-accurate grasp of the future, he didn't always get it right, for instance when he claimed in an interview for Practical Computing's July 1982 edition that the ill-fated Sinclair Microdrive was "miles ahead of what anyone else is doing", shortly before the 3.5" floppy cornered the market.
+His dream that expert systems - now generally re-branded as Artificial Intelligence, or at least Machine Learning - would replace doctors and schools because computers "will teach better than human beings because they can be so patient and so individually attuned" is also still some way off, although it's certainly not ruled out.

 However he did offer some interesting prognostication on what might be the impact of the Internet and social media, some 20 years before Facebook launched in the UK.
-Discussing the threat to normal personal communications and the "de-socialising influence" of expert systems, AI and networks, as highlighted in a report published in New Scientist, earlier in 1982, which suggested that networking buffs "became withdrawn from their everyday lives and preferred to communicate with their on-screen pals", Sinclair said "Yes, I am concerned with this.
+Discussing the threat to normal personal communications and the "de-socialising influence" of expert systems, AI and networks, as highlighted in a report published in New Scientist earlier in 1982, which suggested that networking buffs "became withdrawn from their everyday lives and preferred to communicate with their on-screen pals", Sinclair said, in what could easily read as a prediction of the death of the High Street at the hands of Amazon and the like, "Yes, I am concerned with this.
 We have to watch very carefully that you do not remove the rituals of things like shopping or banking.
 Sometimes it is possible for something to disappear before people realise what it is they want to keep".

-The same interview discussed how advances in computers could lead experiences better than normal life, like those available on ultra-expensive military flight simulators, or in other words Virtual Reality.
-Sinclair clearly didn't forsee a world where VR could be achieved by lashing a smartphone to the front of one's face by using an absurd sort-of-hat-shaped holder covered in polyester fur, but instead suggested "a three-tube projection TV with a 50" full-colour CRT display [where] the optics and electronics could be fitted into a shoe-box-sized unit projecting onto the wall-mounted screen".
+The same interview discussed how advances in computers could lead to experiences that were better than normal life, like those available on ultra-expensive military flight simulators, or in other words Virtual Reality.
+Sinclair clearly didn't forsee a world where VR could be achieved by lashing a smartphone to the front of one's face by using an absurd goggle-box covered in polyester fur, but instead suggested "a three-tube projection TV with a 50" full-colour CRT display [or where] the optics and electronics could be fitted into a shoe-box-sized unit projecting onto the wall-mounted screen".